 Cyber Monday is believed to be better than Black Friday in recent times as consumers began to notice more savings on it as compared to Black Friday.
 Moreover, consumers shifted their purchasing channels online with the emergence of e-commerce and website-based digital stores.
 It was estimated that Cyber Monday average savings per user and purchase peaked at 21 percent as compared to 19 percent on Black Friday.
 Savings are not the only thing consider though as different products receive better discount each day, and retailer offers will vary from time and place.

 When it comes to shopping this holiday season, here are a few rules of thumb:

 Shop Black Friday for high-priced products and Cyber Monday for gadgets.

-Shopping mostly includes items you buy on a regular bases and those you are more likely to buy once a year or even less.
+Shopping mostly includes items like groceries, electronic items clothing like kids clothing, mens biker leather jacket or you buy on a regular bases and those you are more likely to buy once a year or even less.
 For exclusive items, you will probably find better discounts on Black Friday.
 Products such as gifts are likely to have better discounts on Cyber Monday.